Chart Color Schemes

 Yarralumla's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data for Yarralumla shows a relatively low prevalence of common health conditions across both younger and older age groups.
-The rate of private health cover is exceptionally high at approximately 82% of the total population of 2,554 people, compared to 78.0% in the Australian Capital Territory (ACT) and 55.3% nationally.
-The most common medical conditions are arthritis and asthma, affecting 8.8% and 8.4% of residents respectively.
+Health data shows Yarralumla residents have a relatively low prevalence of common health conditions across both younger and older age groups.
+Approximately 82% of the total population (2,554 people) has private health cover, compared to 78.0% in Australian Capital Territory and the national average of 55.3%.
+The most common medical conditions are arthritis and asthma, affecting 8.8 and 8.4% of residents respectively.

-A total of 67.0% of residents report being completely clear of medical ailments, compared to 69.8% in the ACT.
-As of June 2021, 29.9% of Yarralumla's population is aged 65 and over (927 people), which is higher than the ACT average of 19.9%.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+About 67.0% of residents report being completely free of medical ailments, compared to 69.8% in Australian Capital Territory.
+Around 29.9% of residents are aged 65 and over (927 people), higher than the 19.9% in Australian Capital Territory.
+Health outcomes among seniors in Yarralumla are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health